Leonard Abbeduto, Ph.D., IDDRC Director

 UC Davis School of Medicine

 Dr. Ozonoff is Professor and Vice Chair for Research in the Department of Psychiatry and Behavioral Sciences, and a member of the MIND Institute faculty since 2002.
-She is a licensed clinical psychologist with 30+ years of research and clinical experience with ASD.
-She is the PI of a 17-year longitudinal study of infants at risk for ASD, has helped develop diagnostic criteria for children and infants with ASD, and has written a book on diagnosis and assessment of ASD.
-She is trained to research reliability on the Autism Diagnostic Observation Schedule (ADOS-2) and the Autism Diagnostic Interview-Revised (ADI-R) and has many years of experience with other measures used by the CT Core, as well as in recruiting children with ASD or at risk for ASD.
+She is a licensed clinical psychologist with 30+ years of research and clinical experience with autism.
+She is the PI of a 17-year longitudinal study of infants at risk for autism, has helped develop diagnostic criteria for children and infants with ASD, and has written a book on diagnosis and assessment of autism.
+She is trained to research reliability on the Autism Diagnostic Observation Schedule (ADOS-2) and the Autism Diagnostic Interview-Revised (ADI-R) and has many years of experience with other measures used by the CT Core, as well as in recruiting children with autism or at risk for autism.
 She manages the CT Core, meets weekly with the CT Core management team, and supervises the Core’s clinical and diagnostic assessment services.